-When comparing and contrasting the various models in the Allergen Remover Series, you’ll find that each unit contains theses powerful features:
+When comparing and contrasting the various models in the Allergen Remover series, you’ll find that each unit contains these powerful features:

 - True HEPA filtration captures 99.97% of allergens, dust, bacteria, mold spores, chemicals and gases as small as .3 microns